Agecroft Hall and Gardens Special events, tours and lectures are offered regularly. 4305 Sulgrave Road. 353-4241.

 Historic Jackson Ward Museum The museum focuses on the history of black Richmond and one of its most famous areas.
 502 N. Third St. 343-1825.

-Lewis Ginter Botanical Garden More than 30 acres of gardens, changing seasonal displays, numerous events and a bird-watching trail.
+Lewis Ginter Botanical Garden "Adventures in Oz" runs through May 8.
+More than 30 acres of gardens, changing seasonal displays, numerous events and a bird-watching trail.
 1800 Lakeside Ave.
 262-9887.

-Valentine Richmond History Center "Curators at Work," through December; "Discovering Collections, Making Connections," through February; "Toys and the End of the Century," through February; and the Edward V. Valentine Sculpture Studio on permanent display.
+Valentine Richmond History Center "Serving Richmond, Reaching the World: Greater Richmond Chapter of the American Red Cross," a rotation of the "Discovering Collections, Making Connections" exhibit, through September; and the Edward V. Valentine Sculpture Studio on permanent display.
 Bus and walking tours offered every Sunday.
 1015 E. Clay St. 649-0711.

 Virginia Aviation Museum The museum offers special programs, exhibits and lectures on the history and science of flight.
 5701 Huntsman Road.
 236-3622 or 358-4901.

-Virginia Historical Society "Stoneware Pottery of Eastern Virginia," through Feb.
-1. "American Visions of Liberty and Freedom" explores the evolving shape of these ideas throughout America's history.
-Through May 30.
-428 N. Boulevard.
+Virginia Historical Society "American Visions of Liberty and Freedom" explores the evolving shape of these ideas throughout America's history, through May 30.
+Also, "Children of Hope: African-American Childhood in Virginia," through July 10, "Virginians on 'Time,'" through August, and "Virginia's Colonial Dynasties," through Nov.
+27. 428 N. Boulevard.
 358-4901.

 Virginia Holocaust Museum "Liberation!" follows the course of World War II during the period of Europe's liberation, telling the stories of several Richmonders who witnessed that side of the war.
 "Exodus" exhibits the 1947 attempt to land thousands of Holocaust survivors in Palestine and the eventual creation of Israel.
 Permanent exhibit.
 2000 E. Cary St. 257-5400.